-INTRODUCTION
+1. INTRODUCTION

 Model deformation is an essential part of maintaining the realism of physical objects in video games.
-While high quality graphics is an inescapable necessity for the modern video game, developers must choose detailed structure of game models carefully due to the limitations of hardware resources and processing power needed in real time rendering.
+While high quality Ian Parberry Dept. of Computer Science & Engineering University of North Texas ian@unt.edu graphics is an inescapable necessity for the modern video game, developers must choose detailed structure of game models carefully due to the limitations of hardware resources and processing power needed in real time rendering.
 One of the key features of such detailed structure is a number of polygons per model.
 Low-polygon models are typically used as much as possible, with their deficits hidden by a choice of pragmatic textures.
 As a tradeoff between quality and performance, many game developers use extremely low-polygon models for most of the flat surfaces in the game environment such as doors, windows, and walls.
 Since deformation of such low-polygon models while maintaining realism is quite thorny, developers commonly resort to model swapping techniques.

-We consider real-time emulation of the deformation and consumption of low-polygon models due to combustion.
+In this paper we consider real-time emulation of the deformation and consumption of low-polygon models due to combustion.
 Fire simulations may be used effectively to increase the reality of visual effects in computer animations.
-Real-time triangle subdivision is a useful technique, but complete subdivision of each and every model is not practical in real time.
-We extend the method discussed in our prior work (Amarasinghe and Parberry 2011b) to introduce a real-time refinement method that can be used in deformation and real-time rendering of burning low-polygon models while maintaining performance and realism.
+Realtime triangle subdivision is a useful technique, but complete subdivision of each and every model is not practical in real time.
+We extend the method discussed in Amarasinghe and Parberry [2, 4] to introduce a real-time refinement method that can be used in deformation and real-time rendering of burning low-polygon models while maintaining performance and realism.
 Our aim is to increase believability by a large amount while increasing computation load only minimally.